thundergolfer/telefork/Readme.md

 # How it works

 Read the code in `src/lib.rs!`.
-I specifically wrote it all in **one file with tons of comments** in an order meant to read top to bottom.
+Tristan wrote it all in **one file with tons of comments** in an order meant to read top to bottom.
 Hopefully it should be easy enough to understand what it's doing, provided some familiarity with systems programming concepts.